Welcome

 • Timing is essential for notice; post-contractual notice is ineffective (Olley, Thornton).

-• More onerous or unusual terms require clearer and more prominent notice (Interfoto, 'red hand rule').
+• More onerous or unusual terms require clearer and more prominent notice (Interfoto, the ‘red hand’ idea).

-• Incorporation by course of dealing requires previous dealings to be regular and consistent (Kendall, Hollier).
+• Incorporation by course of dealing requires previous dealings to be regular and consistent (Kendall, Hollier), and may be reinforced by shared trade practice/common knowledge (British Crane Hire).

 Key Terms and Concepts